 Your children aren’t the ones that caused the divorce and are too young to realize that each ex-spouse may have less income that leads to major stress.
 Kids don’t need to hear about the things they can’t have anymore because the custodial parent can’t pay for it by himself or herself.

-2. Never Talk Bad About Your Ex in Front of the Children
+2. Never Speak Badly about Your Ex in Front of Your Kids

 When children hear parents that are married arguing, it upsets them too.
 After a divorce, each parent should try to maintain a relationship more as a friend of the other without arguing or fighting in front of the kids.
 This type of behavior tends to upset kids more and can lead to unhealthy reactions of all kinds.